dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 We are looking into ways to improve the onboarding experience, and are tracking that through https://github.com/dotnet/arcade/issues/3390

 1. Publish a branch to the Azure devops mirror for the repo that includes the pipeline changes
-2. Set up a default channel for the internal repo + branch combination using darc that targets the `.Net Tools - Validation` channel.
+2. Set up a default channel for the internal repo + branch combination using darc that targets the `General Testing` channel.
 Note that the default channels require the full branch reference.

     ``` Powershell
     # From a repository that contains an eng/common folder